clementfarabet/neuflow/README.md

 entirely written in [Lua](http://www.lua.org/), and relies on [Torch7](https://github.com/andresy/torch) to represent N-dimensional arrays efficiently.
-It also interface Torch7's neural-network package natively.
+It also interfaces Torch7's neural-network package natively.

 ## how to install